 In 1995 cem akas published another book of short stories, entitled secret air museum, in which he emulates the styles of cortazar, calvino, barthelme, asimov, burgess and borges. published without its real author's name, this book has been "deciphered" as a typically akasian work, and a silent yet clever rebuttal of the post-modernist claim that the "author" is dead. early in 2000 the first volume of the trilogy of the age of maturity appeared: where the fish fell captive. the trilogy involves a world, set roughly in the 2100's, where a transnational company called the Project aims to install a new caste system based on the privilege to use technology. a group of rebels try to organize an upheaval against this scheme, only to find out that the real plan is much more complicated. the remaining volumes of the trilogy appeared in 2001: quicklime and the empire of games.

 in 2002, akas published his collected short stories under the title r, a consonant he has trouble pronouncing.
 This volume was followed by the kant club in 2004, which aimed to introduce the young adult readership to the world of cem akas, and by urbino for the unwilling traveller in 2007, a pseudo-travel book set in urbino, italy.

-19 is the title of akas' novel published in 2009. he published a collection of short stories entitled bicycles without wheels (2012) and a novel entitled night, with squirrel (2016).
+19 is the title of akas' novel published in 2009. he published a collection of short stories entitled bicycles without wheels (2012), a novel entitled night, with squirrel (2016), followed by y (2018).